Access modifiers in C# provide control over visibility and access to the members of classes and structures.

 Private Modifier

 The private modifier restricts access to members only to the class or structure that defines them.
-This means that no other code outside this class can access these members, promoting encapsulation and protection of internal data.
+This means that no other code outside of this class can access these members, promoting encapsulation and protection of internal data.

 public class BankAccount